riyas90cse/cinematograohy-service/README.md

 ```

 # Compile, Build and Run Application
-- Go to Root Foler cinematography-service and compile & build below command
+- Go to Root Foler cinematography-service to compile & build use below command
 - ./mvnw clean install

-- if u want to skip test and compile below command will be working
+- if u want to skip test and compile use below command
 - ./mvnw clean install -DskipTests=true

-- Once Application Successfully compiled
-- to run app below uri
+- Once Application Successfully compiled to run application use below command
 - ./mvnw spring-boot:run
 - once it runs successfuly application will run on below uri where you can see the Swagger UI for better understanding
 http://localhost:9000/swagger-ui/